Alex-Lee-2190/Instagram-Post-Reel-To-md/README-EN.md

 # Instagram-Post-Reel-To-md

-A Python script for downloading Instagram user posts and Reels, organizing files, processing metadata, and exporting post content into Markdown format.
-It supports batch downloads, deduplication, and retry mechanisms using the `instaloader` and `gallery-dl` libraries.
-Suitable for automating the archiving of Instagram content.
+A Python script for downloading Instagram user posts and Reels and exporting post content into Markdown format.
+Using the `instaloader` and `gallery-dl` libraries, suitable for automating the archiving of Instagram content.

 ---